eclipse-thingweb/domus-tdd-api/doc/sparql-endpoints/README.md

 - Be configured in the manner that the default graph is the union of the named graphs
 - Allow CORS

-## Using Apache Jena Fuseki
+## Apache Jena Fuseki

 We propose to use Apache Jena Fuseki, which has a nice administration interface.
-Download the Fuseki projet (apache-jena-fuseki-X.Y.Z.zip) from https://jena.apache.org/download/index.cgi
+Download the Fuseki project (apache-jena-fuseki-X.Y.Z.zip) from https://jena.apache.org/download/index.cgi

 Then unzip the downloaded archive.